Fr4cK5/hydration-reminder/README.md

 Additionally, if you happen to hydrate before the timer runs out, you can click the text with your secondary mouse button (usually the right one) to reset the timer.

+## Configuration

+In order to configure the reminder interval to your liking, change value for `reminder_interval` in `hrconfig.json`.
+A schema is present and can be easily referred to in order to understand the duration syntax.

+The schema can be found [here](https://github.com/Fr4cK5/hydration-reminder/blob/master/schema.json) (or as [raw](https://raw.githubusercontent.com/Fr4cK5/hydration-reminder/refs/heads/master/schema.json)), and is already present in the default `hrconfig.json` file.

+Make sure this config file is always placed next to the binary, such that the binary can access it by reading `./hrconfig.json`.

 ## Build

 ```sh